aws-samples/hpc-cost-simulator/docs/AcceleratorLogParser.md

 The [AcceleratorLogParser.py](https://github.com/aws-samples/hpc-cost-simulator/blob/main/AcceleratorLogParser.py) script queries the Accelerator results database, parses the job completion data, and saves it into a CSV file.

+## Video walkthrough
+The fasterest way to learn about using HPC Cost Simulator with Altair's Accelerator (NC) is to watch this short walkthrough.

+{% include youtube.html id="pEsDqFWrabs" %}

 ## Collecting the data
 To see data collection command syntax, run:
 ```